-The Borough has a number of Unique Selling Points, few of which have yet been fully exploited.
+The Borough has a number of Unique Selling Points, many of which have the potential to be more fully exploited.

-It is the birthplace of the famous.
-Perhaps the most well-known is Lord Byron, the world's greatest romantic poet, but the Borough is also the birthplace of pioneers in their field, most notably of Thomas Hawkesley (1807), the greatest water engineer of the 19th century whose work to develop pressure water systems had worldwide influence and saved millions of lives.
-Other leaders born in Gedling Borough include William Lee and the Romantic Landscape artist Richard Parkes-Bonington, born in Arnold in 1802.
+It is the birthplace of the famous and of pioneers in their field, perhaps most notably of Thomas Hawkesley (1807), the greatest water engineer of the 19th century whose work to develop pressure water systems had worldwide influence and saved millions of lives.
+Other leaders born in Gedling Borough include William Lee, Richard Parkes-Bonington, born in Arnold in 1802, and Lord Ralph Cromwell, Treasurer of England in the 15th century.
 Those of more recent fame from the Borough include Olympic and World Champion Ice Skater Christopher Dean (who grew up in Calverton in the 1960s) and comedy actor Richard Beckinsale, born in Carlton in 1947.

 The Borough is home to iconic buildings, most notably Newstead Abbey.
-Other less well known but no less interesting examples include Papplewick and Bestwood Pumping Stations (both the work of Hawkesley) and Bestwood Winding House, the last remaining part of the colliery and "a relic of Victorian industrial engineering".
+Other less well known but no less interesting examples include Papplewick and Bestwood Pumping Stations (both the work of Hawkesley) and Bestwood Winding Engine and Dynamo Houses, the last remaining parts of the colliery and "a relic of Victorian industrial engineering".
 Its parks all have strong heritage links - Bestwood's role as a Royal Hunting ground dates back to medieval times and was later closely associated with Charles II.
 More recently, the Lodge played an important role as headquarters for Northern Command in World War II.

 Heritage in the Borough has the potential to drive and promote regeneration and renewal of its most deprived communities.
 Netherfield, the former railway town, is linked by a disused mineral railway line to the former Gedling Colliery site now being transformed by the Gedling Country Park and the creation of over 1,000 new homes.
-The scope to promote heritage, particularly the interrelationship between the colliery and railway centre whose work was intricately associated with coal production, is significant, as is the potential improved access to employment and the country side and the development of more sustainable transportation.
-Heritage also offers employment and volunteering opportunities if the potential of the Borough's undoubted assets can be realised.
+The scope to promote heritage, particularly the interrelationship between the colliery and railway centre whose work was intricately associated with coal production, is significant, as is the potential improved access to employment and the countryside and the development of more sustainable transportation.
+Heritage also offers more employment and volunteering opportunities to complement those already in place if the potential of the Borough's undoubted assets can be realised.